wcko87/rabiribi-map-editing/docs/events/tile_events.md

 - **[8] Cracked block**
   - If Erina steps on this block, it makes a snapping sound, then disappears a short amount of time later.

+- **[30] Low Item% block**
+  - These blocks are only visible in Low Item% mode.
+Upon reaching 10% item collection rate, they disappear.

 - **[160] Boss gate**
   - This block becomes solid when boss mode is activated, and disappears afterwards.